Special guardianship order

 What is Special Guardianship?

-While the Special Guardian (SG) can make important decisions about the child’s upbringing, the child may still maintain a relationship with their birth parents where appropriate.
+While the Special Guardian can make important decisions about the child’s upbringing, the child may still maintain a relationship with their birth parents where appropriate.
 SGOs offer a more permanent solution than fostering, without fully severing legal ties to the child’s birth family.

 their behalf.